 You are here: Home > Things to Do > Wordsworth House and Garden

 Wordsworth House’s walled riverside garden was William’s secret childhood playground.
-It was here that he learned the love of nature that turned him into one of the world’s favourite poets.
-It’s packed with 18th-century vegetables, fruit, herbs and flowers.
+It was here that he learned the love of nature which later inspired his poetry, and it’s packed with 18th-century vegetables, fruit, herbs and flowers – all organically grown by our gardening team.

 Beneath the foliage-shrouded terrace where he and his beloved sister Dorothy used to play, the Derwent, his ‘fairest of all rivers’, gurgles by.

-Round off your visit with a trip to the gift shop to browse for books, treats and souvenirs.
+Round off your visit with a trip to the second-hand book shop to browse through our wide selection of titles.

-The ground floor of the house, garden and shop are wheelchair accessible – the house and refreshment area via a lift.
+The ground floor of the house, garden and second-hand book shop are wheelchair accessible – the house via a lift.
 There is no wheelchair access to the upper floor of the house or the cellar.

 Follow us on social media: